TITLE Information Security Analyst

 ESSENTIAL DUTIES AND RESONSIBLITIES

-1. Assists the Information Security Officer (ISO) in creating both short-term and long-term information security and regulatory compliance strategies.
+1. Assists the Information Security Officer in creating short-term and long-term information security and regulatory compliance strategies.

-2. Assures regulatory compliance related to electronic information in areas such as Health Insurance Portability and Accountability Act (HIPAA), Family Educational Rights and Privacy Act (FERPA), and Gramm-Leach-Bliley (GLB), serves as the HIPAA Unit Security Officer for the Computer Services department, and works with the HIPAA Unit Security Officers to ensure full compliance in securing electronic Protected Health Information (ePHI).
+2. Assures regulatory compliance related to electronic information in areas such as Health Insurance Portability and Accountability Act (HIPAA), Family Educational Rights and Privacy Act (FERPA), and Gramm-Leach-Bliley (GLB), and works with the HIPAA Unit Security Officers to ensure full compliance in securing electronic Protected Health Information (ePHI).

-5. Collaborates with other departments (e.g. Internal Audit, Legal Counsel, Human Resources, etc.) to direct information security compliance issues to appropriate existing channels for investigation and resolution.
+6. Collaborates with other departments (e.g. Internal Audit, General Counsel, Human Resources, etc.) to direct information security compliance issues to appropriate existing channels for investigation and resolution.

-8. Acts as an independent reviewer and evaluator to ensure that compliance issues/concerns within the organization are being appropriately evaluated, investigated and resolved.
+9. Acts as an independent reviewer and evaluator to ensure that compliance issues/concerns within the institution are being appropriately evaluated, investigated, and resolved.

-9. Communicates the results of risk assessments to stake-holders in non-technical terms so effective decisions can be made to ensure the safety and security of data subject to government regulation.
+10. Communicates the results of risk assessments to stakeholders in non-technical terms so effective decisions can be made to ensure the safety and security of data subject to government regulation.

-10. Ensures that the University’s information security policies and procedures are followed to secure electronic information at rest or in motion within the Missouri State University system.
+11. Ensures that the University’s information security policies and procedures are followed to secure information at rest or in motion within the Missouri State University system.

-12. Works with the Information Security Officer and others as appropriate to develop an effective information security compliance training program, including appropriate introductory training for new employees as well as ongoing training for all employees and managers.
+13. Works with the Information Security Officer and others as appropriate to develop an effective information security training program, including appropriate introductory training for new employees as well as ongoing training for employees and managers.

-The Electronic Information Regulatory Compliance Specialist is supervised by the Information Security Officer (ISO) and may supervise graduate assistants and student workers.
+The Information Security Analyst is supervised by the Information Security Officer, supervises the tasks and projects of Information Security Specialists as assigned, and may supervise graduate assistants and student workers.